AnomaliScript/gracious-professionalism-keychain/README.md

 Help spread the spirit of FRC (or just FIRST in general)!

 ## Description
+Designed in one day on onShape (on a Chromebook),
-A keychain that says "gracious professionalism" in Japanese katakana
+I made a keychain that says "gracious professionalism" in Japanese katakana:
+「グレイシャス・プロフェッショナリズムのカタカナ」
+Phonetically, you would say "Gureishyasu Purofesshonarizumu" which sounds pretty much the same

 ## Installation
-1. Just download the file :) (look up a tutorial on spicing stl files though if you don't know how to 3D print)
+Just download the file :) (look up a tutorial on spicing stl files though if you don't know how to 3D print) I recommend what ever slicer that your local, nearby printer has.
+Reputable ones are include Ultimaker Cura, Prusa Slicer, etc.

 ## Usage
 It's a keychain; put it on your backpack, lanyard, necklace, car keys (it might bee to big though) or as a Christmas ornament! (if you actually do this that'd be so funny)